Time zones managing in Demodesk

 Check out this article to learn how to generate custom booking links, a booking link can look like the following:

 The query parameter ?time_zone=Europe/Berlin determines the time zone of your booking page, make sure to adjust the time zone according to the correct name.

 3. Customise timezone for a certain Meeting Type

 Once you have set your personal and company profiles’ time zone, your Meeting Type will automatically be synced to that time zone.
 When setting a new time zone, only your future new Meeting Types will automatically take that new time zone.
 The ones previously created will always refer to the old one.
 One way to adjust the new time zone in the previously created Meeting Types as well is by accessing the advanced availability settings and change the time zone at the bottom of the window.

 If you use Tokens in your Invites, they will automatically refer to the time zone that is selected when booking a meeting.
 Therefore, they will automatically take the time that you see when scheduling out of the Demodesk calendar view.
 When your guests have different time zone as yours, it is recommended to use tokens with the explicit time zones, such as 'Meeting time'.
 This way, your guests will receive the invites with the time associated with their specific time zones, and no confusion will arise.

 4. How to schedule with customers that sit in different time zones

-The integration between Demodesk and your connected email provider guarantees the perfect synchronization of your meeting times between you and your guests.
-No matter where you create an event, and what time zone your guest is sitting in, everyone will see it in their own time zone.
+The integration between Demodesk and your connected email provider guarantees the perfect synchronisation of your meeting times between you and your guests.
+No matter where you create a meeting, and what time zone your guest is sitting in, everyone will see it in their own time zone.
 Keep in mind that in your meeting dashboard, the meetings will be shown according to your computer time zone.

 5. When customers book you through a booking page